CharlespeddyOla/blazorwasmdotnet7offlinesupport/README.md

 # **Hosted ASP.NET Core 7 Blazor WebAssembly PWA Application with Offline Support using C#**
 ## Overview ##
-The application is a School Management Academics Web App with ***3 SPAs (Single Page Applications)*** in ***One Hosted Blazor PWA*** with Authentication and Authorization using Dapper for the Data Access Layer.
+The application is a School Management Academics Web App with ***3 SPAs (Single Page Applications)*** in ***One Hosted Blazor PWA*** with Authentication and Authorization using Dapper for the Data Access Layer with SQL Server as the Backend.
 This was developed using ASP.NET Core 6/7 and C#.
 The completed project in this repository is in ASP.NET Core 7 while the deployed applications is in ASP.NET Core 6.
 The project development started with ASP.NET Core 6 and with the release of ASP.NET Core 7 last November 2022, I re-developed the application using ASP.NET Core 7.
 The Windows Hosting provider did not have provision for ASP.NET Core 7 when I was about to deploy the application and that was what prompted me to Build and Published the ASP.NET Core 6 version of the project with the instructions to explore the deployed application below.

 Being Hosted Blazor PWA, it has the Client Side and Server Side.
 The ASP.NET Core 7 project in this repository was designed and developed with the following web components and packages:

 ### **Client Side** ###
 * **MudBlazor** - All Forms, Tables, Editable Table like Data Grid, Button etc. are MudBlazor Components
 * **BlazorIndexedDB** - This is used for the Web App Offline Support.
-The package along with a C# Method run a JavaScript  function that determines when the app is Online or Offline using MudBlazor WiFi Icon.
+The package along with a C# Method to run a JavaScript  function that determines when the app is Online or Offline using MudBlazor WiFi Icon.
 * **Blazored.LocalStorage and Blazored.SessionStorage** - Used to store session data like User Session, Claims data, Role ID etc. All session data are encrypted before they are stored and decryot when they are to be used.
 * **SweetAlert2** - Used to display beautiful alert during form validation, data submission etc.
 * **EPPlus** - Used for Exporting records to Excel along with JavaScript  Functions for SaveAs, Download.
 Example usage  is Exporting Students/Staff List to Excel etc.
 * **Blazored.FluentValidation** - This is used for Form Validation
 * **MathJaxBlazor** - This is used in the Custom Equation Editor I built in the app to Generate Mathematical Equations.
 It is also used in displaying Mathematical equation for the CBT Exams module of the web app.
 * **System.Security.Claims** - Used in the CustomAuthStateProvider Class for user authentication.
-The CustomAuthStateProvider Class contains the asynchronous methods used to Authenticate user in the Staff Login Form, CBT Login Form and Result Checker PINs confirmation form.
+The CustomAuthStateProvider Class contains the asynchronous methods used to Authenticate user in the Staff Login Form, CBT Login Form and Result Checker PINs confirmation form along with Authorization which is used to Hide or Show Menu Items bases on the authenticated user role using AuthorizeView & Authorized components of ASP.NET Core AuthenticationStateProvider.

 ### **Server Side** ###
-* **Custom Authentication using Json Web Token (JWT)**
+* **Custom Authentication using Json Web Token (JWT)** - This is the server side Authentication against the Database User Table.
 * **Dapper**
 * **iTextSharp.LGPLv2.Core**
 * **Microsoft.AspNetCore.Authentication.JwtBearer and System.IdentityModel.Tokens.Jwt**